 *Tessa has CP, for which she uses a wheelchair, in addition to a seizure disorder and an intellectual disability.
 She is sweet and expressive!
 She’s been working to gain weight, adjust to a new home, and learning to sit unassisted.
 Needs $190/month.
 Sponsor here.

 Faith Home Purple

 *Jodi is a darling little girl who has CP and a manageable chronic illness.
 She is energetic, playful and very curious.
 In 2013, with the help of a devoted volunteer, *Jodi learned to walk independently.
 Today, you can often find her walking up and down the stairs of her home.
-Needs just $70/month!
+Needs just $70/month more!
 Sponsor here.

 *Melanie has CP, but can walk with some assistance.
 She loves to explore her home.
 She charms everyone in her home and has a prominent sense of humor – she laughs at everything!
 Needs $140/month.
 Sponsor here.

 *Monica is a sweet girl who has microcephaly and a heart condition.
 She is a pint-sized bundle of energy and enthusiasm.
 Monica learned to walk independently all by herself, and can usually be found running around the house, exploring!
-Needs $200/month.
+Needs $150/month.
 Sponsor here.

 *Sophia was misdiagnosed with CP.
 She is a sweet, young girl who actually has a developmental delay.
 When she first came to SCH, she cried a lot – today, she is a happy girl.
 She loves listening to music, dancing, and playing with her foster siblings.
 Needs $275/month.
 Sponsor here.